-Diabetes Canada (formerly the Canadian Diabetes Association) recommends that you work with your doctor to decide what your blood sugar level goals should be.
+Diabetes Canada recommends that you work with your doctor to decide what your blood sugar level goals should be.
 Most people will aim for:

-- 4.0 to 7.0 mmol/L before meals, when using a home blood sugar test.footnote 1 If you are pregnant, aim for a blood sugar level of less than 5.3 mmol/L before meals.footnote 2
+- 4.0 to 7.0 mmol/L before meals, when using a home blood sugar test.
+If you are pregnant, aim for a blood sugar level of less than 5.3 mmol/L before meals.

-- 5.0 to 10.0 mmol/L 2 hours after meals, using the home blood sugar test.footnote 1 If you are pregnant, aim for less than 7.8 mmol/L 1 hour after meals and less than 6.7 mmol/L 2 hours after meals.footnote 2
+- 5.0 to 10.0 mmol/L 2 hours after meals, using the home blood sugar test.
+If you are pregnant, aim for less than 7.8 mmol/L 1 hour after meals and less than 6.7 mmol/L 2 hours after meals.

-A continuous glucose monitor, or CGM, reports on your blood sugar at least every 5 minutes, day and night.
-And it sounds an alarm if it sees that your levels are headed out of range.
+A continuous glucose monitor, or CGM, checks and records blood sugar day and night.
+Most CGMs sound an alarm if blood sugar levels are moving out of target range.